CollieNeeley/Pricing-table/README.md

 ## Tools
-in this project showcasing how a simple layout of a pricing table either for a subsciption plan, payment plan, or web site ads that you see everywhere, demonstrates a visually enjoyable outlook over this which is seen everywhere.
+In this project I showcase a layout of a pricing table either for a subsciption plan, payment plan, or web site ads that you see everywhere, demonstrating a visually enjoyable outlook.

 ## Screenshot For Pricing Table